Treatment of Obstruction

 CDCR / JONES tube / PG tube

 Dacryocystorhinostomy surgery provides relief to millions of people every year who suffer from tear duct problems ranging from collapsed tear ducts and excessive tearing caused by accident or injury, birth defects or environmental strain.
-Left untreated, patients might experience swelling, infections, increased swelling, tearing ("wet eye") and severe pain.
+Left untreated, patients may possibly experience swelling, infections, increased swelling, tearing ("wet eye") and severe pain.